 NCWWI Workforce Excellence Initiative

 Through its partnerships with NCWWI and the University at Buffalo, SUNY, Erie County Child Welfare will provide a supportive environment for all staff through inclusivity and equity that fosters trust and empowers staff to build careers in child welfare.
 We envision a workplace that develops passionate advocates that are committed to personal and professional development, family and community partnership, and anti-racist practices.

 - Staff are proud of the work they do

 - Racial equity is a clearly stated goal for the agency in the work with children and families in the community.

-- Agency leaders have strengthened their relationships with community partners.
+- Agency leaders have strengthened their relationship with community partners